Forte dei Marmi

-Forte dei Marmi ([ˈfɔrte dei ˈmarmi]) is an Italian sea town and comune located in the province of Lucca, in northern Tuscany, overlooking the Ligurian Sea.
+Forte dei Marmi ([ˈfɔrte dei ˈmarmi]) is an Italian sea town and comune located in the province of Lucca, in northern Tuscany, overlooking the Ligurian Sea (formerly Tyrrhenian Sea).

 Tourism is the principal activity of Forte dei Marmi's citizens.
-The population of the town, amounting to some 7,700, nearly triples during the summer, because of the hundreds of tourists who mainly come from Florence, Milan, Germany, and Russia.
-Forte dei Marmi is one of the major destinations which attract the Italian upper class.
+The population of the town, amounting to 6,613 nearly triples during the summer, because of the hundreds of tourists who mainly come from Florence, Milan, Germany, and Russia.
+Forte dei Marmi is one of the major destinations which continue to attract the Italian upper class.

 The city contains a gate built in a former bog, a historical artifact that relates to strategic planning by the ancient Roman army.

 Toponymy

 In Italian Forte dei Marmi means "Fort of the marbles".
 The town takes its name from the fortress that rises in the middle of the main square, built under Grand Duke Peter Leopold, who was to become Leopold II, Holy Roman Emperor, in 1788.
 The fortress was built to defend the coast from outer attacks, but in the 19th and the beginning of the 20th century it became the place where the marble quarried from the Alpi Apuane (they are the same mountains of the famous marble of Carrara) was stocked before being sent to the pier for shipping.